MiguelCastillo/spromise/README.md

 ```

 #### state
 method to get the current state of the promise.
-The values can be `"pending"`, `"fulfilled"`, or `"rejected"`.
+The values can be `"pending"`, `"resolved"`, or `"rejected"`.

 - returns string